landlab/landlab/docs/model_grid.rst

 	mg.set_closed_boundaries_at_grid_edges(True, False, True, False)

-This change makes the solution symmetrical in the `y` direction, so that we can compare it with a 1D analytical solution.
+This change makes the solution identical in the `y` direction, so that we can compare it with a 1D analytical solution.
 For a 1D steady state configuration with a constant source term (baselevel lowering) and two fixed boundaries, the elevation field is a parabola:

 .. math::

 	z(x') = \frac{U}{2K_d} \left( L^2 - x'^2 \right),

 where :math:`L` is the half-length of the domain and :math:`x'` is a transformed :math:`x` coordinate such that :math:`x'=0` at the ridge crest.
-The numerical solution fits the analytical solution quite well (Figure 5).
+The numerical solution fits the analytical solution quite well (:ref:`Figure 5 <diffan>`).

+.. _diffan:

 .. figure:: diffusion_raster_with_analytical.png
     :scale: 50 %